zhaobaoping/test/BUMO_ATP_Standard.rst

 Issuing additional tokens is that the account continues to issue a certain amount of tokens based on the original token code by setting the same transaction code with the previously issued tokens.
 Applications controls the amount of additional tokens to be issued and makes sure it does not exceed **totalSupply**.
-There will be an increase in the amount of tokens after issuing additional tokens.
+These tokens can be viewed in the account balance after being issued.

 Querying Tokens